MUSA-620-Spring-2019/course-materials/README.md

-# MUSA 620 - Data Wrangling and Data Visualization

-## University of Pennsylvania, School of Design
+# MUSA 620 - Data Wrangling and Data Visualization<br>University of Pennsylvania, School of Design

 ## Scheduling